 Creating a team culture of collaboration rather than judgment is essential and, as with any change to working practices, it pays to discuss how you work as a team.
 Working as a team to break tasks down into smaller, discrete chunks can help individuals adopt this practice.

 Where long-running branches are used to host new features that are not ready for release to live, another option is to use feature flags.
-These allow you to control visibility of particular functionality in different environments, so that the code changes can be merged and included in the build for testing without being available to end users.
+These allow you to control visibility of particular functionality in different settings, so that the code changes can be merged and included in the build for quality assurance without being available to end users.

 The aim is to avoid building on bad foundations and keep the code in a constantly releasable state.
 Not only is it much more efficient to address issues as soon as they arise, but it also makes it possible to roll out a fix quickly if something goes wrong in production.